 Obviously the company about to reveal a new high-end sports car wants a tire that will show off all their hard work on suspension and handling.
 Maximum grip is the top priority.
 Their customers do not have wear, and fuel mileage atop their wish list.
 On the other hand, manufacturers about to introduce a hybrid or electric vehicle, want a tire with extremely low rolling resistance.
 There is very little emphasis on grip.
 A luxury car manufacturer will require tires that offer a very smooth and quiet ride.
 Pickup makers are looking for tires that can accept heavy loads without overheating and good grip on a variety of surfaces.

-The details of those RFPs are specific, with numerical goals in each area – ride, handling, wear, noise levels, rolling resistance, traction etc. The tire companies may have a suitable product in their portfolio, one that can be altered to suit or have to develop a new one.
+The details of those RFPs are specific, with numerical goals in each area – ride, handling, wear, noise levels, rolling resistance, traction etc. Tire companies may have a suitable product in their portfolio, one that can be altered to suit or have to develop a new one.
 Often they can come up with a new compound or tread design for an existing tire to meet the requirements.
-Or, they may have been working on a breakthrough and see this as an opportunity to gain awareness.
+Or, they may have been working on a breakthrough, and see this as an opportunity to gain awareness.

 This is a business decision in a very competitive situation.
 Obviously, to the car company, price is probably the decision maker, provided all bids meet the same specs.
-The tire company has to keep its price to a minimum to stay in the hunt, or perhaps provide the tires at a slight loss if trying to get the market or a certain segment of it, knowing that consumers will come back for replacement units down the road.
+The tire company has to keep its price to a minimum to stay in the hunt, or perhaps provide the tires at a slight loss if trying to get the market or a certain segment of it.They know that consumers will come back for replacement units down the road.